anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.1"></a>
 ## 3.1 Model

-The abstraction model for the cloud infrastructure is divided into two logical layers: the virtual infrastructure layer and the hardwaren infrastructure layer, with the intention that only the virtual infrastructure layer will be directly exposed to workloads (VNFs/CNFs)):
+The abstraction model for the cloud infrastructure is divided into two logical layers: the virtual infrastructure layer and the hardware infrastructure layer, with the intention that only the virtual infrastructure layer will be directly exposed to workloads (VNFs/CNFs)):

 <p align="center"><img src="../figures/ch03-model-overview.png" alt="Cloud Infrastructure Model Overview" Title="Cloud Infrastructure Model Overview" width="65%"/></p>
 <p align="center"><b>Figure 3-1:</b> Cloud Infrastructure Model Overview.</p>